CharityPM/tanzanian-water-wells-prediction/README.md

 ├── README.md
 └── requirements.txt
 ✨ Acknowledgements
 This project is inspired by the real-world water infrastructure challenges in Tanzania.
-The dataset was derived from the Taarifa project and other public water point mapping initiatives.